kcudding/ecotheory.github.io/teach/density-dependent.md

 ### Other types of density denpendent population models

-The linear decline in per-capital growth rate with density modeled above is not necessarily general.
+The linear decline in per capita growth rate with density modeled above is not necessarily general.
 In fact, most species exhibit **nonlinear** declines in growth rate under negative density dependence.

 #### Concave and convex density dependences

-* **Concave density dependence**: Per-capita population growth rate declines rapidly at low density, and then flattens out as carrying capacity is approached.
+* **Concave density dependence**: Per capita population growth rate declines rapidly at low density, and then flattens out as carrying capacity is approached.
 This could happen due to resource preemption, where a small of individuals at low population density sequester large amounts of resources, causing subsequent population growth to slow down.
 For example, larger tropical seagrass arriving at sites would preempy available space to prevent subsequent individuals from competing for these resources (Moreira-Saporiti et al., 2021)

-* **Convex density dependence**: Per-capita population growth rate exhibit strong density dependence only near K. This could be related to territoriality.
+* **Convex density dependence**: Per capita population growth rate exhibits strong density dependence only near K. This could be related to territoriality.
 For example, dickcissel birds (*Spiza americana*) need a minimum territory size of approximately 0.9 acres.
 If male density is greater than this, some males will be forced into territories that contain less suitable vegetation and they are found to be less active in finding mates and building nests.
 As a result, the per capita growth rate will decline more rapidly compared to before (Zimmerman, 1971)

 #### Theta-Ricker model

-A varity of alternative equations exist to model concave or convex relationships.
-A simple model we introduce here is the Theta-Ricker model.
+The most common way to model non-linear density dependent population growth is the Theta-Ricker model.
 By varying $\theta$, we can change the linear density dependence of the simple logistic model to curvi-linear density dependence.

 $$ N_{t+1} = N_t e^{r_0[1-(N_t/K)^\theta]} $$

-* The effects of $\theta$ on density dependence also control the shape of relation between growth rate and population size, as seen in the following figure:
+* The effects of $\theta$ on density dependence  control the shape of relation between growth rate and population size, as seen in the following figure:

 ![](density-dependent_files/figure-html/unnamed-chunk-7-1.png)<!-- -->
-Per capital growth rate vs. population size with different theta values
+Per capita growth rate vs. population size with different theta values

 * When $\theta$>1, this weakens density dependence at low N, so the population grows faster than logistic, all else being equal (concave).
 When $\theta$<1, this strengthens density dependence at low N, causing the population to grow more slowly than logistic, all else being equal (convex):